sepehrliasi/NLP_Ngrams/README.md

 # NLP_Ngrams
-Simply implementing unigrams and bigrams to a selected text and then calculating the probability of happening of a sentence (containing 4 words).
+Simply implementing unigrams and bigrams to a selected text (corpse), and then calculating the probability of existence of a given sentence(containing 4 words).